Don-peter-joseph/RAG_Project/README.md

 # Usage
  1. Clone the repository to the local.
  2. Change to the Rag_Project directory.
- 3. Install the libraries from requirement.txt: `uv add -r requirements.txt`
+ 3. Install the libraries from requirement.txt: `uv add -r requirements.txt`.
+You have to install uv if you don't have or use pip or another package manager.
- 4. run the command : `streamlit run streamlit_app.py`
+ 4. Run the command : `streamlit run streamlit_app.py` in the terminal